elendil95/dotfiles/resources/QTile_keys.md

 [^1]: Place active window on the right side of the screen
 [^2]: Floating is a bit buggy, as its not in the normal list of layouts so you can't cycle into it with Mod+Tab.
 [^3]: Workspaces are called 'groups' in QTile.
 The number of workspaces and their symbols an be changed in the config file, its just a string we iterate through.
 Currently workspaces are digits 1 through 8.
-[^4]: requires exact name of programs to be entered, but can be tab-completed
-[^5]: Not implemented in Qtile but in zsh, only works when working in a terminal.
+[^4]: Not implemented in Qtile but in zsh, only works when working in a terminal.
-[^6]: Normally it grabs a screenshot of the screen.
+[^5]: Normally it grabs a screenshot of the screen.
 If multiple monitors are present it will also capture the content of the other monitors in the same picture.
 Also note that you *do not* need to press Mod for this